zezulka/GpioDebuggerClient/README.md

 Introduction
 ------------
 This is the client part of a debugging tool based on *[bulldog library](https://github.com/SilverThings/bulldog "Bulldog")*.
+Client works only with Java 8.

 Functionality
 --------------